 Disabled American Veterans has never wavered in our commitment to serve our nation’s service-connected disabled veterans, their dependents and survivors.
 Our largest endeavor in fulfilling that mission is our National Service Program.
 In 88 offices throughout the United States and in Puerto Rico, the DAV employs a corps of approximately 260 National Service Officers (NSOs) who represent veterans and their families with claims for benefits from the Department of Veterans Affairs (VA), the Department of Defense and other government agencies.
 Veterans need not be DAV members to take advantage of this outstanding assistance, which is provided free of charge.

 Mission Statement: We will develop and promote employer support for Guard and Reserve service by advocating relevant initiatives, recognizing outstanding support, increasing awareness of applicable laws, and resolving conflict between employers and service members.

 Evaluation of Educational Experiences in the Armed Services

-For more than a half century, the Guide to the Evaluation of Educational Experiences in the Armed Services has been the standard reference work for recognizing learning acquired in the military.
-Presented here in online format, the Guide Online contains ACE recommendations for formal courses and occupations offered by the services as individual exhibits.
+For more than a half-century, the Guide to the Evaluation of Educational Experiences in the Armed Services has been the standard reference work for recognizing learning acquired in the military.
+Presented here in an online format, the Guide Online contains ACE recommendations for formal courses and occupations offered by the services as individual exhibits.